Aidlab/aidlab-android-sdk-example/README.md

 # Technical overview

-This examples of Aidlab was build for Android 4.3+ (Api level 18+), in Android Studio 3.3, using it's embedded JDK.
+This examples of Aidlab was build for Android 5.0+ (API level 21+), in Android Studio 3.3.

 Connect with Aidlab to use sensors and collected data.
 You can ask the Aidlab for the readings listed below: